 Excellent Leakage performance.
 The SE315 has one of the quietest leakages we have measured so far.
 The do not leak in the Bass and Mid ranges, and their Treble range leakage barely reaches audible levels

 The Shure SE 315 are mediocre mixed usage headphones.
 They have a compact and stable design and isolate fairly well.
 Unfortunately, they have a poor sound quality for casual and critical listeners and they lack any controls which makes them a bit more difficult to use with mobile devices.

-Below-average for critical listeners.
+Below-average for neutral listeners.
 They have decent bass but an overemphasized mid range that makes them sound too warm and muddy for most listeners.
 They also tend to push instruments and vocals to the front of the mix which with their slight lack of clarity makes their boomy sound quality even worse.
-Unfortunately, they also have a poor soundstage due to their closed back in-ear design which means they won't be the ideal headphones for critical listeners.
+Unfortunately, they also have a poor soundstage due to their closed back in-ear design which means they won't be the ideal headphones for neutral listeners.

 Decent for commuting and traveling.
 They're comfortable and they're easy to carry on you at all times.
 They also block a fairly decent amount of ambient noise but they have no controls.

 Above-average for sports.
 They have a good ear-hook design that's stable enough to run with and they're decently comfortable for an in-ear design.
 Unfortunately, they don't have any controls and the audio cable may get tangled or hooked on something when exercising.

 Decent for office use.
 They barely leak so you won't distract your colleagues even at higher volumes.
 Unfortunately, they have a subpar sound that may disappoint serious listeners.